 Marketing Materials: brochure and enrollment PowerPoint presentation templates

-Trainee Forms: welcome letters and schedule templates for each quarter, enrollment and copyright agreement, “Learn from the Pros” field study form, certificates of completion templates for each quarter
+Trainee Forms: enrollment and copyright agreement, “Learn from the Pros” field study form, and welcome letters, schedule templates and certificates of completion templates for each quarter

-General Class Forms: sample contract for exam coach and class monitor, attendance sheet and contact list, homework cards template
+General Class Forms: sample contract for exam coach and class monitor, attendance sheet, contact list amd homework cards template

 - Lesson Overview and Outline

 - Timeline for Each Class

 - How to Teach New Elements